Thalía: 1990–1993: First albums as a solo artist

 In 1990, Thalía returned to Mexico and released her first studio album as a solo artist, self-titled Thalía, which was produced by Alfredo Díaz Ordaz, and published by Fonovisa, Televisa's record label.
 From that album, she released a total of four singles that became radio hits: Amarillo Azul, "Pienso en Ti", "Un Pacto Entre los Dos" and "Saliva".
 The last two tracks were co-written by her and Díaz Ordaz and they were considered as provocative at the time ("Un Pacto Entre Los Dos" was even labeled as a song with occult Satan-worship lyrics by various far-right parties).

 In September 1991, Thalía released her second studio album, Mundo de cristal, which marks Thalía's last project in collaboration with Alfredo Díaz Ordaz.
 Four songs became radio singles from the album, and all of them had big radio impact in Mexico.
 Due to the success of the singles, the album was certified as double gold in Thalía's native country, Mexico.
 In the same year, Thalía was co-presenter of the late Spanish show VIP Noche, along with Spanish presenter Emilio Aragón, produced by Telecinco.

 In October 1992, she released her third studio album and her last under the same label, entitled Love, which was recorded in Spain and was produced by Luis Carlos Esteban.
 The album spread six singles, that had huge radio impact: "Sangre", "Love", "María Mercedes" (official theme of the TV series), "No Trates de Engañarme", "Flor de Juventud", and "La Vida en Rosa" (La vie en rose), the last one being a Spanish-French cover of the classic French song originally performed by Edith Piaf.
 Thalía wrote the song "Sangre" inspired in Díaz Ordaz, with whom she had broken up her sentimental relation.
 The album was praised by the critics, as it was an artistic evolution for Thalía, who experimented for the first time in different music genres, especially electronic music.
 The album reached number 15 on Billboard's Latin Pop Albums in 1993.
-In Mexico, it sold over 200,000 copies in the first month upon its release and very soon it reached the platinum and gold certification, while it was a commercial success all over Latin America.
+In Mexico, it sold over 200,000 copies in the first month upon its release and very soon it reached the platinum and gold certification.
 Thalia got the opportunity to be on stage with Michael Jackson during the Dangerous World Tour in all the Mexico City concerts.